csantanapr/knative-minikube/README.md

 Make sure you have a recent version of kubernetes, you can configure the version to avoid needing the start flag:
 ```
-minikube config set kubernetes-version v1.17.3
+minikube config set kubernetes-version v1.18.2
 ```

 >I recommend using the hyperkit vm driver is available in your platform.

->The default configuration for memory of `2GB` and `2 cpus`, should work fine, if you want to change the values you can do it with `minikube config` for example:
+>The configuration for memory of `2GB` and `2 cpus`, should work fine, if you want to change the values you can do it with `minikube config`
 ```
 minikube config set memory 2048
-minikube config set cpus 4
+minikube config set cpus 2
 ```

 ## Sart Minikube